-28 February 2005
+28 February 2006

-lan sold his Sydney home.
+lan settled a contract to sell his Sydney home.

 lan chooses to treat the Sydney home as his main residence for the period after he stopped living in it.
-The effect of making this choice is that any capital gains lan made on the sale of both his Brisbane home in 1996-97 and his Melbourne home in 1999-2000 are not exempt.
+The effect of making this choice is that any capital gains lan made on the sale of both his Brisbane home in 1997-98 and his Melbourne home in 2000-01 are not exempt.

-lan cannot get the main residence exemption for the whole period of ownership of the Sydney home because the combined periods he used it to produce income (1 January 1992 to 31 December 1996 and 1 March 1997 to 28 February 1999) during his one absence were more than six years.
+lan cannot get the main residence exemption for the whole period of ownership of the Sydney home because the combined periods he used it to produce income (1 January 1993 to 31 December 1997 and 1 March 1998 to 28 February 2000) during his one absence were more than six years.
 As a result, the Sydney house is not exempt for the period it was used to produce income that exceeds the six-year period - that is, one year.